sneakaway-studio/explode-the-web/tutorial/markdown/3-dom.md

 ## Part 3 conclusion

-- We made a lot of progress, adding assets with icons, a test page, and
+- We made a lot of progress in this section, adding assets with icons and a test page, hooking up the explode test function, and using the DOM to get scripts.
+- In the next section we'll look at these elements and check if they are connecting to tracker domains.
 - 👉 Start the next section [Create the Explosion](4-explosion.html)